 Table of Contents

 The only goal when running for office is winning.
 Every dollar raised, every door knocked, and every press release issued all serve a singular purpose: earning more votes than your opponent.
-Your campaign strategy will change depending on whether you’re in the primary or general stages of the election cycle.
-Understanding how to use your resources efficiently is the key to understanding how to win a political campaign.
+Your campaign strategy will change depending on whether you’re in the primary vs. general elections.

 Other factors that affect your campaign strategy in a primary election will be based on who is currently representing the office you’re seeking.
 You could be facing a number of scenarios—from running to fill an open seat to challenging an incumbent of the same party, to challenging an incumbent of the opposing party.